7wick/covid-vaccine-notifier-browser/README.md

    *cd covid-vaccine-notifier-browser*
 4. Insatll the dependencies:\
    *sh installer.sh*
+5. Update the input.json file, as per your requirements. **[Important, else you will get wrong information]**
-5. Run the bash script in the background:\
+6. Run the bash script in the background:\
    *nohup $(find ~ -name "notifier_script.sh" 2> /dev/null) &*
-6. Kill the process and stop the script: [Very important, else you will keep getting notifications]\
+7. Kill the process and stop the script: **[Very important, else you will keep getting notifications]**\
    *kill -9 $(ps -ef | grep notifier_script.sh | awk '{print $2}')*